ryantd42/NY-Legislative-Git/2023/A1147A-2023/bill.md

  AND SHALL BE MADE AVAILABLE IN ENGLISH AND THE SIX MOST COMMON NON-ENGL- ISH  LANGUAGES SPOKEN BY INDIVIDUALS WITH LIMITED ENGLISH PROFICIENCY IN NEW YORK STATE AS BASED ON THE MOST RECENT CENSUS.
-  4. A PRACTITIONER SHALL PROVIDE THE PATIENT THE INFORMATIONAL PAMPHLET DEVELOPED PURSUANT TO THIS  SECTION  PRIOR  TO  PERFORMING  LAPAROSCOPIC POWER MORCELLATION SURGERY.
+  4. A PRACTITIONER MAY PROVIDE THE PATIENT THE  INFORMATIONAL  PAMPHLET DEVELOPED  PURSUANT  TO  THIS  SECTION  PRIOR TO PERFORMING LAPAROSCOPIC POWER MORCELLATION SURGERY.
   5. FOR PURPOSES OF THIS SECTION, "PRACTITIONER" MEANS  A  HEALTH  CARE PROFESSIONAL  LICENSED,  CERTIFIED,  OR OTHERWISE AUTHORIZED TO PRACTICE UNDER THE EDUCATION LAW, ACTING WITHIN THE SCOPE OF PRACTICE.
   § 2.
-This act shall take effect immediately.
+This act shall take effect on the ninetieth day  after  it  shall have become a law.